-- a. assuring the quality of the examinations and final examinations; - b. assuring the quality of the organisation and procedures relating to examinations and final examinations; - c. in the bachelor's programme, issuing the (binding) study advice on behalf of the Faculty Board, as referred to in article 7.8b of the Act and the Leiden University Regulation on the Binding Study Advice; - d. compiling an annual report of its activities for the Faculty Board;
+- a. assuring the quality of the examinations and final examinations; - b. assuring the quality of the organisation and procedures relating to examinations and final examinations; - c. in the bachelor's programme, issuing the (binding) study advice on behalf of the Faculty Board, as referred to in Article 7.8b of the Act and the Leiden University Regulation on the Binding Study Advice; - d. in the bachelor's programme, pre-master's programme, educational module and master's programme, issuing the study progress decision to students with a residence permit on behalf of the Executive Board, as referred to in the Aliens Decree 2000 and the Leiden University Regulations on Study Progress of International Students (MoMi) 2024; - e. compiling an annual report of its activities for the Faculty Board;

-II Degree programme and examination
+II Degree curriculum and final examination

-- e. granting permission, given by the most appropriate Board of Examiners, for a student to compile and follow an individual curriculum, as referred to in Article 7.3j of the Act, the final examination of which leads to obtaining a degree.
-The Board of Examiners will also indicate to which of the institution's degree programmes this curriculum is deemed to belong for the application of the Act; - f. in individual cases, approving the choice of course components included in the degree programme; granting exemption from taking one or more examinations on one of the grounds specified in the OER;
+f. granting permission, given by the most appropriate Board of Examiners, for a student to compile and follow an individual curriculum, as referred to in Article 7.3j of the Act, the final examination of which leads to obtaining a degree.
+The Board of Examiners will also indicate to which of the institution's degree programmes this curriculum is deemed to belong for the application of the Act;